 Historic $2.2 trillion coronavirus bill passes U.S. House, becomes law

 The U.S. House of Representatives on Friday approved a $2.2 trillion aid package - the largest in history - to help cope with the economic downturn inflicted by the intensifying coronavirus pandemic, and President Donald Trump quickly signed it into law.
 The massive bill passed the Senate and House of Representatives nearly unanimously.
-The rare bipartisan action underscored how seriously Republican and Democratic lawmakers are taking the global pandemic as Americans suffer, and the medical system threatens to buckle.
+The rare bipartisan action underscored how seriously Republican and Democratic lawmakers are taking the global pandemic that has killed more than 1,500 Americans and shaken the nation's medical system.

 "Our nation faces an economic and health emergency of historic proportions due to the coronavirus pandemic, the worst pandemic in over 100 years," House Speaker Nancy Pelosi said at the close of a three-hour debate before the lower chamber approved the bill.
 "Whatever we do next, right now we're going to pass this legislation."
 The massive bill also rushes billions of dollars to medical providers on the front lines of the outbreak.

+Pence drove the nearly 600 miles (966 km) from his home state, Indiana, to Washington on Thursday.
+"We can't afford to wait another minute," he said on Twitter.
+'THIRD RATE GRANDSTANDER'

-Massie, who has repeatedly defied party leaders, wrote on Twitter that he thought the bill contained too much extraneous spending and gave too much power to the Federal Reserve, the U.S. central bank.
+Massie wrote on Twitter that he thought the bill contained too much extraneous spending and gave too much power to the Federal Reserve, the U.S. central bank.
 His fellow lawmakers overruled his request for a recorded vote.
-Trump, a Republican, attacked Massie on Twitter, calling him a "third rate Grandstander" and saying he should be thrown out of the party.
+Trump attacked Massie on Twitter, calling him a "third rate Grandstander" and saying he should be thrown out of the Republican party.
 "He just wants the publicity," wrote the president, who last week began pushing for urgent action on coronavirus after long downplaying the risk.

-Democratic and Republican leaders asked members to return to Washington to ensure there would be enough present to head off Massie's gambit.
-Representatives from as far away as California were present for the debate.
-The session was held under special rules to limit the spread of the disease among members, who used hand sanitizer and in at least one case wore protective gloves.
+Democratic and Republican leaders had asked members to return to Washington to ensure there would be enough present to head off Massie's gambit.
+The session was held under special rules to limit the spread of the disease among members.
 At least five members of Congress have tested positive for the coronavirus and more than two dozen have self-quarantined to limit its spread.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)